 An interview with an administrative staff and documentation review of the investigation reports confirmed that a Sexual Abuse Incident Review Form is prepared upon completion of sexual abuse or sexual harassment investigations.
 The Incident Review consists of: policy or procedure requiring revision, motivation for incident or allegation, assessment physical barriers in the area; adequacy of staffing levels and assessment of monitoring technology and recommendation for improvements.
 The Incident Review Team consisted of the Jail Administrators (Chief), PREA Coordinator, PREA managers, a member of the mental health and medical staff and the audits and contract staff.
-The facility reported fifty-seven (57) administrative/criminal investigations of alleged allegation; ten (10) were sexual abuse and forty-seven (47) were sexual harassment which occurred in this facility in the past twelve (12) months.
+The facility reported sixty-two (62) administrative/criminal investigations of alleged sexual abuse (eight (8) allegations) and sexual harassment (fifty-four (54) allegations) that occurred in this facility in the past twelve (12) months.
 Staff interviews confirmed their knowledge of the process and would document their review on the Sexual Abuse Incident Review Form that captures all aspects of an incident.
 Henrico County Sheriff's Office, conduct Incident Reviews on all allegations made.
-Incident reviews were located in the twenty-five (25) investigation files reviewed by this auditor and consultant.
+Incident reviews were located in the fifty-four (54) investigation files reviewed by this auditor.